Rocky Mountain Spotted Fever

 Incidence

-- Arkansas, Missouri, North Carolina, Tennessee, and Virginia account for over 50% of SFR cases.
-Cases have also been identified in Arizona where they had not previously (5).
+- Arkansas, Missouri, North Carolina, Tennessee, and Virginia account for >50% of SFR cases.
+There has also been increasing prevalence in Arizona, likely due to the brown dog tick (1).

 - Cases occur year round.
-Most cases are reported from May through August during the peak of outdoor activity (5).
+Most cases are reported from May through August during the peak of outdoor activity.

-- Highest incidence occurs in age 60 to 64 years.
-Highest number of reported deaths is in children <10 years (5).
+- Highest incidence occurs in those aged >40 years.
+Highest number of reported deaths is in children aged <10 years.

 Prevalence